 Training in the Australian General Practice Training (AGPT) program is the most common way to become a GP.
-The AGPT program is an Australian Government funded initiative, administered by the Department of Health, that provides training for registrars towards fellowship with either the Australian College of Rural and Remote Medicine (ACRRM) or the Royal Australian College of General Practitioners (RACGP).
+The AGPT program is an Australian Government funded initiative, administered by the Department of Health, that provides training for registrars towards fellowship with the Australian College of Rural and Remote Medicine (ACRRM) and/or the Royal Australian College of General Practitioners (RACGP).

 AGPT is a three to four-year program delivered through Regional Training Organisations (RTOs) across Australia.
 GP Synergy delivers the program, and accredits training practices, across the three NSW/ACT training regions – Western NSW, North Eastern NSW and Lower Eastern NSW.
 For more information see Regions and subregions.